inpsyde/php-coding-standards/README.md

 ## Generic Rules

-Some rules are also included from PHP cCode Sniffer itself.
+Some rules are also included from PHPCS itself.
 Those rules fall in the "Generic", "Squiz" and "PEAR" namespace.

-Those rules are included by other styles, mainly by PSR-1 and PSR-2.
+Some of them are included by other styles, mainly by PSR-1 and PSR-2.

 ## Custom Rules